Superintendent’s Compendium

 (a) Snorkeling and underwater diving is allowed in park waters, subject to the closures or restrictions designated in §1.5 of this document.

-• Snorkeling and underwater diving is currently prohibited within Crater Lake as designated by an emergency closure issued by the Superintendent except for administrative and research/management purposes approved by the Superintendent.
+• Snorkeling and underwater diving is currently prohibited within Crater Lake as designated by a closure issued by the Superintendent except for administrative and research/management purposes approved by the Superintendent.
 See information under general closures §1.5 above.

 36 CFR §3.19 – Use of Submersibles